Accurate Time for Windows Server 2016

 Reliable Hardware Clock (RTC)

-Windows does not step time, unless certain bounds are exceeded, but rather skews the clock.
+Windows does not step time, unless certain bounds are exceeded, but rather disciplines the clock.
 That means w32tm adjusts the frequency of the clock at a regular interval, using the Clock Update Frequency setting, which defaults to once a second with Windows Server 2016.
 If the clock is behind, it accelerates the frequency and if it’s ahead, it slows the frequency down.
 However, during that time between clock frequency adjustments, the hardware clock is in control.
 If there’s an issue with the firmware or the hardware clock, the time on the machine can become less accurate.

 This is another reason you need to test and baseline in your environment.
 If the “Computed Time Offset” performance counter does not stabilize at the accuracy you are targeting, then you might want to verify your firmware is up to date.
 As another test, you can see if duplicate hardware reproduce the same issue.